m4sterbunny/Demo/source/pages/portfolio.rst

 Dairy Vets
 **********

 Dairy Vets had a non-compliant API and were keen to get it to render in Redoc.ly.
 I worked it through Redoc.ly's linter (with the lint requirements customised to "minimal") until it was compliant enough to render.
-Where compromises were made to achieve this, I logged "conversations" on the PR in GitHub to prevent any issues being dropped.
+Where compromises were made to achieve this, I logged "conversations" on the PR in GitHub to prevent any issues from being dropped.